 I try to write something every day.
 I journal for fun, and I edit my works in progress almost daily.

-What are some hard choices that you had to make to get where you are?
+What are some hard choices you had to make to get where you are?

 The discipline of writing when it’s beautiful weather.
 I just want to get out of the house and enjoy the weather, so I have to work at being diligent.